 - ensuring sustainability;

-- increasing support for open access in developing countries;
+- increasing support for open access in developing countries; and

 - developing new opportunities for measuring the impact of research.